mum0n/model_size/docs/size_structured_model_snowcrab.md

 ## 7. Synthesis through a size-based model (aka, Generalized Leslie, or a **Transition matrix model**)

 In the fisheries literature, the primary modelling approaches tend to be of the *Cohort-based models* (e.g., Virtual Population Analysis, and other catch-at-age variations).
-"Catch-at-age" is expensive to determine, in terms of skill (age-determination is generally subjective), time and resources.
-In these approaches, the focus is upon abundance estimation and projection after constraining growth, reproduction, maturity, natural mortality, effort, selectivity and stock-recruit relationships (often though not always) to independently and previously established **apriori** bounds.
-Almost always, they are age-based, fixing time directly into the models.
+"Statistical catch-at-age" is expensive to determine, in terms of skill (age-determination is generally subjective), time and resources.
+In these approaches, the focus is upon abundance estimation and projection after constraining growth, reproduction, maturity, natural mortality, effort, size/age selectivity and stock/spawner-recruit relationships (often though not always) to independently and previously established **apriori** bounds.
+Almost always, they are age-based, fixing time directly into the models and converting information as they relate to age structure.
 They are powerful and well established.

-But they also suffer from many issues: variablity and plasticity in these relationships depending upon location, time, density/competitive stress, disease, temperature, habitat space, etc. Some of the issues associated with uncertainty propagation of numerous relationships are addressed by "Integrated Analysis" and "Statistical Stock Synthesis" approaches (Fournier and Archibald 1982, Maunder and Punt 2013, Methot and Wetzel 2013) by computing all parameters simultaneously (observation models, process models) by assuming independence and considered the current state-of-the-art.
-However, even with all this model complexity, the variability and plasticity of life history as a function of age still remains a central challenge as living things are wont to do: garbage in, garbage out (GIGO).
+But they also suffer from various issues: variablity and plasticity in these relationships depending upon location, time, density/competitive stress, disease, temperature, habitat space, etc. Some of the issues associated with uncertainty propagation of numerous relationships are addressed by the flexibility enabled in "Integrated Analysis" (IA) and "Stock Synthesis" (SS) approaches (Fournier and Archibald 1982, Maunder and Punt 2013, Methot and Wetzel 2013) that computing all parameters simultaneously (observation models, process models) by assuming independence of each component submodel.
+They are considered the current state-of-the-art.

+However, even with all this (somewhat overwhelming) structural and dynamical model complexity, the variability and plasticity of life history as a function of age still remains the central challenge as living things are wont to do what they do and survey information are usually less than appropriate due to capture what they do: the GIGO principle applies at all times, that is, garbage in, garbage out, no matter how refined and precise the models may be.

-Less common in fisheries, though quite important in human demographics and most other plant and animal population analyses are another set of cohort-like models, known commonly as *Generalized Leslie matrix models*.
-Though similar to *Cohort-based models*, the focus in Leslie analysis is the construction/estimation of life history parameters into an extremely simple form that can then be used as a Markov-like transition matrix across a given age, stage or size structured population.
-It is thus, a first-order approximation but also quite general and because it is linear, can provide forward and backward estimation of demographic structure with ease and first-order estimates of dynamical stability through Eigen-analysis.
-Further, life history parameters and assessments are almost always made on the basis of body size measurements and/or stage (sex or maturity) rather than age due to the ease of measurement of the former.
+Less common in fisheries, though quite important in human demographics and most other plant and animal population analyses are another set of cohort-like models, approach known as *Generalized Leslie matrix models*.
+Though similar to *Cohort-based models* and IA, SS, the focus in Leslie analysis is the construction/estimation of meaningful life history parameters (fecundity, survival, growth) into an extremely basic form that can then be used as a Markov-like transition matrix across a given age, stage or size structured population.
+It is thus, a rough first-order approximation.
+However, because it is linear, it can provide fast forward and backward estimation of demographic structure with ease and first-order understanding of dynamical stability through Eigen-analysis.

+Life history parameters and assessments are almost always made on the basis of body size measurements and/or stage (sex or maturity) rather than age, due to the ease of measurement of the former, rendering model inputs to be readily obtained.
 Use of age is still possible of course, but the compounding of estimation errors to recompute everything in terms of age, whether as an independent external process or internal to the model as in "Integrated Analysis" (Maunder and Punt 2013) makes the latter susceptible to large uncertainties and biases except perhaps in the most restrictive and constrained biological and environmental situations (Maunder and Punt 2013).
+(Aside: Maunder and Punt (2013) may well categorize the Generalized Leslie model as just another form of IA, given how expansively they define it.)

-Here we focus upon these simpler, **Generalized (size/stage-based) Leslie matrix model**.
+Here we focus upon these simpler, **Generalized (size/stage-based) Leslie matrix model** combined with as high quality data inputs as possible to address GIGO.

 #### References